Introduction:

 Jesus isn't talking about getting a rise out of people on social media by trolling them.

-You know exactly what to post, exactly what to comment, and you know it's going to get
+You know exactly what to post, exactly what to comment, and you know it's gonna get a rise out of people and people are gonna say things and you're gonna be like, "Oh, I'm so persecuted."
+No, you're not.

-You're being a jerk.
+You're being a jerk, okay?

 That's not what Jesus is talking about at all.